TamaraSovcikova/TamaraSovcikova/README.md

-# Heyyy, I'm Tamara! ⊂ ͡◡ ‿ ͡◡つ
+# Hello, I'm Tamara!

-🌍 An international student from Slovakia with a passion for programming and designing apps.
+🌍 I am an international student from Slovakia with a strong passion for programming and app development.

-🎓 Currently doing my A-levels and working hard towards my dream job as a software developer.

-I am always eager to learn new things and improve my skills.
+🎓 Currently pursuing a bachelor's in Computer Science, I am actively building my skills for future opportunities.

-## ⌨️ Languages I Use
+## ⌨️ Programming Languages
+- **C#**
+- **JavaScript/TypeScript**

-- C#
+- **Java**
-- JavaScript/TypeScript
+- **Python**
-- HTML/CSS
+- **HTML/CSS**

-## Tools I Use
+## 🛠️ Tools & Technologies

-- Bootstrap
-- jQuery
+- **Frameworks/Libraries:** Bootstrap, React, jQuery
-- Sass
-- React
-- Node.js
-- Redux
-- Express.js
-- WebSockets
+- **Backend Development:** Node.js, Express.js, WebSockets
+- **State Management:** Redux

-## Some of My Current Projects
+## 🚀 Current Projects
-- Developed a responsive and user-friendly personal website from scratch, using HTML, CSS, and Javascript
-- Built an online multiplayer version of a Czech Card game called Sedma using React, Express.js and Websockets
+- **Czech Card Game:** Created an online multiplayer version of the traditional Czech card game, Sedma, using React, Express.js, and WebSockets.
+- **Parralel:** Designed and developed a professional website for a consulting firm, focusing on user experience and functionality.
+- **Personal Website:** Developed a responsive personal website from scratch utilizing HTML, CSS, and JavaScript.

-## ✉️ Contact Me
+## ✉️ Contact Information
 - Email: [tamara@sovcik.com](mailto:tamara@sovcik.com)
-- Website: almost ready to publish
+- Website: (coming soon)

-I love to meet new people to learn more and broaden my knowledge so if you want to teach me some more feel free to contact me!
+I am enthusiastic about networking and collaboration, so please feel free to reach out if you’d like to connect or discuss potential opportunities.

 ʕ ͡> ‿ ͡<ʔ

-Have a lovely day!